Alaames/Alaames/README.md

 - 👋 Hi, I’m @Alaames
-- 👀 I’m interested in Computer science and AI
+- 👀 I’m interested in Software engineering and AI